-To compliment this, I believe it’s essential for students and newly registered nurses to develop culturally aware emotional intelligence and use it to navigate the system.
+To complement this, I believe it’s essential for students and newly registered nurses to develop culturally aware emotional intelligence and use it to navigate the system.
 We may have ideas about how to improve services.
 However, we must make suggestions in a way that doesn’t alienate people; passion for change and service improvement can be misconstrued as arrogance or over-confidence if it’s communicated insensitively.

 Think about what you can do today to make a difference

 When I was a student, if I didn’t understand something, I would ask questions, and if my colleagues didn’t know the answer, I would go away and research it.
 Once, I brought in a research paper, which we used as the basis of shared learning.
 That made me feel included and as though I had influence within the team.

 We often think of more experienced nurses as role models, but role modelling is incredibly important for all of us, regardless of experience.
 At all times, I suggest you try to be the nurse you want others to aspire to.
 Ask yourself: what do I stand for?

 I would urge all nursing students and newly registered nurses to build their unique identity, their “brand”.
 One way to do this is by writing a leadership statement that defines your beliefs and values – something concise that you can apply to your early career and develop over time.
 It will indicate that you have credibility and, even at this early stage, influence.
 Ultimately, influence is what lies at the heart of leadership.

 You may find Stephen Covey’s Circles of Influence and Control model helpful.
 This encourages a focus on areas where you can bring about change.